-An annual audit is performed by an independent external auditor to assess TunTrust's compliance with requirements set forth above.
+An annual audit is performed by an independent external auditor to assess TunTrust's compliance with standards set forth by the CA/Browser Forum.

 An audit period must not exceed one year in duration.
-In addition to that, more than one compliance audit per year is possible if this is requested by TunTrust or is a result of unsatisfactory results of a previous audit.
+In addition to that, more than one compliance audit per year is possible if this is requested by the audited party or is a result of unsatisfactory results of a previous audit.